xtendui/xtendui/src/gatsby/markdown/components/extensions/slider/index.md

 </script>

 [[notePrimary]]
-| `slider-pagination[data-xt-pag].xt-ignore` is essential to the functioning of the slider, so if you don't want to show it add `.display-none`.
+| `slider-pagination[data-xt-pag].xt-ignore` is essential to the functioning of the slider, so if you don't want to show it add `.hidden`.

 ## Initialization